Joropo: Dancing

-The joropo is the most famous dance in Venezuela and is also the national dance.
+The Joropo folk dance in Venezuela is seen as a rich musical expression.
+This dance is greatly cherished and seen as the national dance and symbol of the nation.
+Joropo's known as an umbrella genre that implements a variety in dance and vocals.
+Music is a substantive part of Joropo, and till this day, Venezuela is not in opposition to its popularity.
+Joropo is filled with artists who move between academic and popular music.
 It is adopted and still uses the hand turn, the movement of the feet, and waltz turns.
 First, the partners dance a type of waltz holding each other tightly.
 Then they stand facing each other and make small steps forward and backward as if sweeping the floor.
 Lastly they hold each other's arms, and the woman does sweeping steps while the man stomps his feet along with the music's rhythm.
+Joropo is a genre, emerged to represent Venezuela's identity because of its popularity and by how much it was enjoyed across many regions in the nation.

 The Joropo is played with the bandola or llanera harp (arpa llanera), cuatro, and maracas, making use of polyrhythmic patterns, especially of hemiola, and alternation of 3/4 and 6/8 meters.
 It was originally played, most often also sung, by the llaneros, the Venezuelan Llanos, (plains), and thus also called música llanera (ibid).

 The singer and the harp or bandola may perform the main melody while a cuatro performs the accompaniment, adding its characteristic rhythmic, sharp percussive effect.
 The cuatro and the bandola are four-stringed instruments which are descendants of the Spanish guitar.
 The only real percussion instruments used are the maracas.
 Besides the genre and dance, the name joropo also means the performance, the event or occasion of performance.